 Edna: Well, yes, but then I was a very depressed child.

-- Screw Exchange, I have Limits: Bart resorts to this despite the agreement to have his records exchanged with Milhouse.
+- Screw the Exchange, I Have Limits: Bart resorts to this despite the agreement to have his records exchanged with Milhouse.

 - Secret Keeper: Bart agrees to be this for Seymour and Edna in exchange for some perks, but they quickly take advantage of him.